-1) The ProVent or SoVent plumbing system is designed specifically for the structure in question as currently proposed; 2) A Texas-licensed professional engineer shall seal, sign, and date all plumbing plans; 3) All suds-producing fixtures as defined by Section 711.1 of the Houston-adopted UPC (2015) shall be served by a separate conventional drain waste and vent system; 4) All other code requirements shall be met; 5) Combustible materials located in ducts or plenums shall comply with all requirements of Section 602.2 of the Houston-adopted UMC (2015); and 6) The building owner agrees that no future modifications to the ProVent or SoVent plumbing system shall be made without prior City of Houston approval of plumbing plans that are designed, sealed, signed, and dated by a Texas-licensed professional engineer.
+1) The ProVent or SoVent plumbing system is designed specifically for the structure in question as currently proposed; 2) A Texas-licensed professional engineer shall seal, sign, and date all plumbing plans; 3) All suds-producing fixtures as defined by Section 711.1 of the Houston Plumbing Code shall be served by a separate conventional drain waste and vent system; 4) All other code requirements shall be met; 5) Combustible materials located in ducts or plenums shall comply with all requirements of Section 602.2 of the Houston Mechanical Code; and 6) The building owner agrees that no future modifications to the ProVent or SoVent plumbing system shall be made with prior City of Houston approval of plumbing plans that are designed, sealed, signed, and dated by a Texas-licensed professional engineer.

-The review and approval process shall include:
+The review and approval process shall include the following:

-1) Plumbing Plan Review shall require that a notarized acceptance letter signed by the building owner be attached to the plans.
-The letter shall specifically identify the name and position (authority) of the person signing, and shall specifically list all of the above conditions along with the signatory's expressed acceptance of those conditions.

-2) Upon approval of the plans, a hard hold shall be placed in the project 109 and situs 126 screens as follows:
+- 1. Plumbing Plan Review shall require that a notarized acceptance letter signed by the building owner be attached to the plans.
+The letter shall specifically identify the name and position (authority) of the person signing, and shall specifically list all of the above conditions along with the signatory's expressed acceptance of those conditions. - 2.
+Upon approval of the plans, a hard hold shall be placed in the project 109 and situs 126 screens as follows:

-Permit Typ 2 12
+Permit Type 12

-Departmen 420 PLUMBING INS
+Department 420 PLUMBING INS

-Hold Type H H
+Hold Type H

 Reason ENG.
-PLANS REQ'D FOR MODS TO PROVENT PLUMBING
+PLANS REQ'D FOR HODS TO PROVENT PLUHBING

 (Specify ProVent or SoVent, as applicable.)
-This hold shall never be released!
-It shall remain in the system in perpetuity, and shall only be allowed to have a temporary override done by the Building Official, the Plumbing Inspections Division Manager or Assistant Chief in order to have a permit sold or finaled.
+This hold shall never be released.
+It shall remain in the system in perpetuity and shall only be allowed to have a temporary override done by the Building Official, the Plumbing Inspections Division Manager, or the Plumbing Inspections Assistant Chief in order to have a permit sold or finaled.